It's that time of the year -- the sun is coming out, and families are spending more time at the pool, the beach, and just outside in general.

 Homemade Sunscreen

-This performed well, as in we didn't burn, but it was a little too thick.
+I tried this once and it performed well (as in we didn’t burn) but it was a little too thick.

 If you are going to try your hand at making your own, you will need quality zinc oxide.
 Yes, you will have plenty on hand for the future :).)